neondatabase/website/content/docs/manage/projects.md

 }' | jq
 ```

-The response includes information about the roles, the ready-to-use database (`dbname)`), the primary branch (`main`), and the read-write compute endpoint that is created with the project.
+The response includes information about the roles, the ready-to-use database (`neondb`), the primary branch (`main`), and the read-write compute endpoint that is created with the project.

 <details>
 <summary>Response body</summary>